the-economist-editorial/revamp-design/README.md

 ## Committing a change ##

-Return to Kactus and you should see in the bottom left a list of changed files there might appear to be a lot of changes more than you thought but this is just because of the nature Kactus works it almost has to break down the file to create the changes git needs to track.
-So you may have just change a font but it will list 100's of changes this is fine just ignore the amount.
+Return to Kactus and you should see in the bottom left a list of changed files, there might appear to be more changes than you thought but this is just because Kactus breaks down the file to create the changes git needs to track.
+So you may have just changed a font but it will list 100's of changes, this is fine just ignore the amount.

 The changes should be selected by default if not select all the changes with the checkbox at the top.